Overdamped limits for Langevin dynamics with position-dependent coefficients via $L^2$-hypocoercivity: Notation and first main result

 \end{theorem} The condition~\eqref{eq:warm_start} on the initial data corresponds to a ``warm-start'' assumption, which could be relaxed to allow for Dirac initial conditions, at the cost of a dedicated analysis for small times, which will not be our concern here.
 The convergence in mean estimate~\eqref{eq:convergence_in_l2} trivially implies the following bound in Wasserstein~$\cW_\alpha$-distance between the time-marginals of~$X^\lambda$ and those of~$X$ for any~${\alpha\in (0,2/q]}$:

 for some~$C'(T,\alpha,\mu_0)>0$ independent of~$\lambda$.

-The second main result upgrades the approximation to a pathwise convergence property. \begin{corollary} Assume that the hypotheses of Theorem~\ref{thm:overdamped_limit} hold, and additionally that Assumption~\ref{hyp:phys_kinetic} is satisfied.
+The following corollary upgrades the approximation of Theorem~\ref{thm:overdamped_limit} to a pathwise convergence property.
+We denote by~$X^\lambda_*\P_{\mu_0}$ and~$X_*\P_{\mu_0}$ the path distributions of~$X^\lambda$ and~$X$ respectively, namely the pushforward measures of~$\P_{\mu_0}$ by the maps~$X^\lambda$ and~$X$, which are elements of~$\cP\left(\mathcal C([0,T];\cX)\right)$. \begin{corollary} Assume that the hypotheses of Theorem~\ref{thm:overdamped_limit} hold, and additionally that Assumption~\ref{hyp:phys_kinetic} is satisfied.
 Then the following convergence of path distributions holds:

 \end{corollary} We finally give a straightforward corollary of Theorem~\ref{thm:overdamped_limit}, concerning the convergence of trajectory averages on finite time-invervals.
 Such averages are commonplace in sampling methods using the dynamics~\eqref{eq:underdamped_friction_dependent} or~\eqref{eq:overdamped_friction_dependent} to estimate expectations under Gibbs measure~$\nu$. \begin{corollary} Assume that the hypotheses of Theorem~\ref{thm:overdamped_limit} hold with~$p\geq 2$, and let~$\eta\in\left[\frac{p}{2(p-1)},1\right]$, $r\in\left[1,\frac{2(p-1)}{p}\eta\right]$.